locationtech/geomesa/docs/user/spark/architecture.rst

 ------------

 GeoMesa Spark provides capabilities to run geospatial analysis jobs on the distributed, large-scale data processing engine `Apache Spark`_.
-It provides interfaces to ingest and analyze geospatial data stored in GeoMesa Accumulo and other data stores.
+This provides interfaces for Spark to ingest and analyze geospatial data stored in GeoMesa Accumulo and other data stores.

 GeoMesa Spark is divided into two modules.